coyim/coyim/REPRODUCIBILITY.md

   make check-reproducible-signatures
 ```

-This will download everything necessary for the current tag (so you should first check out the tag you want to verify), and then verify that the coyim and coyim-cli binaries match the hashes inside of the `build_info` file, and then verify that each signature checks out for the `build_info` file.
+This will download everything necessary for the current tag (so you should first check out the tag you want to verify), and then verify that the coyim binary match the hashes inside of the `build_info` file, and then verify that each signature checks out for the `build_info` file.